|CNY Hiking HOME PAGE||West Central Adirondacks||Hiking in Lewis County||Hiking in Central New York|

-Most of the campsites on Stillwater Reservoir can only be reached by boat, except for campsite #44 (handicapped accessible) and campsite #43.
-Look below for a map and a picture of campsite #43, which can be reached via Big Moose Road.
+Most of the campsites on Stillwater Reservoir can only be reached by boat, except for campsite #44 (handicapped accessible) and campsite #43, which can be reached via Big Moose Road.
 You'll require a short walk of about 500 feet to reach the campsite from the road.
 There are no picnic tables or a privy at campsite #43.
 The panorama above was taken from the shores of Stillwater Reservoir near campsite #43.

 Campsite 43 on Stillwater Reservoir

 Although the highlight of this wild forest is the Otter Creek Horse Trail system, there are still many hiking opportunities in Independence River Wild Forest.
 Panther Pond Lean To and Pine Lake Lean To are two lean tos in the wild forest available for use.
 Below are just some hikes to try in this area.
 The most popular hike in Independence River Wild Forest is taking the Beach Millpond Trail to Gleasmans Falls on the Independence River, however the recently opened trail to the fire tower on Stillwater Mountain is quickly becoming very popular.